Crocombe History, Family Crest & Coats of Arms

 The Anglo-Saxon name Crocombe comes from when the family resided in the area of Crowcombe in the parish of Somerset.

 Early Origins of the Crocombe family

 The surname Crocombe was first found in In Northumberland, where they held a family seat from ancient times.

 Early History of the Crocombe family

-Another 75 words (5 lines of text) covering the years 1292, 1272 and 1309 are included under the topic Early Crocombe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crocombe research.
+Another 38 words (3 lines of text) covering the years 1292, 1272 and 1309 are included under the topic Early Crocombe History in all our PDF Extended History products and printed products wherever possible.

 Crocombe Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Crocombe has been recorded under many different variations, including Crocombe, Crokum, Crocumb, Crocumbe, Crewcumb, Crewcumbe and many more.